henkelmax/qr-scanner/readme.md

 - Easily open related apps
 - View QR code contents as plain text
 - Save QR scan results as file
+- A history of the last 64 scans

 ## Supported Formats